 Strava – Hill climb course HCC005 TT

-It is similar to the Rake, though a little less steep and perhaps 10 seconds quicker.
+The climb is similar to the Rake, though a little less steep and perhaps 10 seconds quicker.
 It is a climb for the powerful, explosive hill climber.
 You have to get a lot out in a short time.
-It is also similar to the Cat and Bec hill climbs
+It is also similar to the Cat and Bec hill climbs.

 - Tandem Course record – Steward House / Rob Gough – 2.50.9